utkarshmalik19/HostingBuddy/README.md

-Hosting buddy lets a person rent his space for hosting parties
+Thinnai lets a person rent his space for hosting parties